tfc/tfc.github.io/posts/2022-11-26-nix-community-oceansprint3-report.md

   often already.
 - The exposure to long-year community members helps a lot understanding the used technology better.
-Especially less experienced colleagues come back with a lot of enlightment, which is why we try to send different colleagues every time.
+Especially less experienced colleagues come back with a lot of enlightenment, which is why we try to send different colleagues every time.
 - Having your own employees hack together on things with people that are not on your payroll is a very efficient way to get work done for all participating